kxchern/dgl072-debug/README.md

 hello dgl-team,

-here is a reproducible code for you to debug please run main.py to debug
+here is a reproducible code for you to debug.
+please run main.py to debug.

 the conda list of two versions as follow: